-The Australian Government defines it as ‘dishonestly obtaining a benefit, or causing a loss, by deception or other means’.
+The Australian Government defines fraud as ‘dishonestly obtaining a benefit, or causing a loss, by deception or other means’.

-The Australian Government is committed to preventing fraud against its programs and services.
-The Commission is serious about preventing, detecting and dealing with fraud against the agency and the aged care sector.
+We’re serious about preventing, detecting and dealing with fraud.
+This applies within our agency and in the aged care sector.

-We are responsible for investigating suspected fraud or corruption by:
+We’re responsible for investigating suspected fraud and corruption by:

 - our staff

-- activities funded by the Department of Health, such as services, grants and other payments
+- activities we fund, such as services, grants and other payments.

 - seeking, giving or taking bribes